The 1997 Pole marker, created by Dave Pernic during the 1996-97 summer season

 The location printed on the receipt was misspelled ANTARTICA when it should have been ANTARCTICA.
 They corrected it that day so anything after 01/11/97 would have the correct spelling.
 The receipt is rare enough as there were no other ATMs on the Ice and so far as I know there are still no others unless they put one at Palmer station or South Pole.
 It would not surprise me if others kept receipts but even then it would be rare.

 Back to the marker itself...it is not as elaborate as the ones created more recently...but remember that Dave didn't have all winter to work on it.
-He did winter in 1998 and 2000 and create other markers, and he has made many summer trips since; I've met him at Pole more than once.
-There is an inscription around the circumference...about all that is visible in the photo is that strange traditional LGN notation which can be seen under "Hothem" at the bottom of the enlarged photo.
+He did winter in 1998, 2000, and much more recently in 2021, and he was also around for a number of summers.
+He did create other markers.
+We're friends, and we've met up at Pole more than once.
+There is an inscription around the circumference...about all that is visible in the photo is that strange traditional LGN notation which might be seen under "Hothem" at the bottom of the enlarged photo if you overlighten it.
 The names "Hothem-Starbuck-Smith" refer to USGS folks who have been involved with Antarctic geodetic surveys and other mapping operations.
-In particular, Bill Smith and Michael Starbuck conducted the GPS survey to determine the location for this marker.
+In particular, Bill Smith and Michael Starbuck (link to NSF reference) conducted the GPS survey to determine the location for this marker.
 Larry Hothem was not involved this season, but he has been in others...and I've met him at Pole.

 The marker photo at the top of this page was taken by 2004 station manager Pete Koson during his winter, it is in the Antarctic Photo library here.
 When Pete took this photo, the marker was still ensconced in the glass case located in front of the station store on the second floor of the dome comms building.
 Nowadays these markers are displayed in a larger glass case on the first floor of B3 in the elevated station.